harmony-one/h/progress/yuriy-menkov.md

 2025-04-01 Tue: [Added](https://github.com/potvik/shadow-scraper/commit/d04f9d8eae84ab5311cdaa37c4877e219227c136) a script for exporting burn events to determine the exact lifetime of each position, and accordingly added recalculation of the actual APR.

-2025-03-31 Mon: Added a script to determine the best strategies by grouping by average price and range, as well as by tick.
-Added calculation of the ROI parameter, total profitability and average APR.
-Because most of the positions are concentrated in the most profitable group, it is difficult to isolate winning strategies.
-Working on adding rebalancing parameters and time in the range.

 ---

 2025 Q1 Review